BaevVladimir/school-rewards/README.md

 EN
 🌟 School Rewards

-School Rewards is a web application for parents and children that allows tracking academic performance, managing and awarding points (rubles) for grades, sending messages, and managing school tasks.
+School Rewards is a web application for parents and children that allows tracking academic performance, managing and awarding points ($) for grades, sending messages, and managing school tasks.
 The system helps motivate children and simplifies the monitoring of their academic achievements.

 ⚡ Key features for children: